Ein Sabbat in Hannover / Hebraïsche Meditation / Die Stimme der Synagoge / Hamburger Synagogalchor / Europaïscher Synagogalchor...

 Since 1988, the EZJM published around 10 CD’s, mainly music for choral and organ, two collections of sheet music and four scientific magazines.

-Martha Stellmacher, who worked in 2011-2012 for our program of conservation and digitization of synagogue music archives in the Paris region, is now working for the Europaïsches Zentrum für Jüdische Musik.
+Martha Stellmacher, who worked in 2011-2012 for our program of conservation and digitization of synagogue music archives in the Paris region, then went on to work for the Europaïsches Zentrum für Jüdische Musik.
 She initiated these publication exchanges and the beginning of a promising partnership.